My name is Danny Herman, yet being an archaeologist for many years, I am known as “Danny the Digger“.

 Are we worth it?

-Well in 2018 we were awarded, again (for the Eighth time!..), with a “Certificate of Excellence” by “Tripadvisor”!
+Well in 2019 we were awarded, again (for the Ninth time!..), with a “Certificate of Excellence” by “Tripadvisor”!.

 Located in the center of the lower Galilee, Sepphoris was founded in Hellenistic times, and was heavily expanded in the first century CE.
 Joseph, the (step) father of Jesus, may have been employed in the construction of the city.
 In the late third century CE Sepphoris was also the seat of the Jewish Rabbinical court (the “Sanhedrin”), as well where the important book of Jewish Law (the “Mishnah”) was codified.
 But in the Byzantine period, both the Sanhedrin was moved to Tiberias, and eventually outlawed, and the Pagan temples of Sepphoris, like in all the Roman Empire, were abolished, and